mt190502/blog.mtaha.dev/content/linux/fedora_bootstrap.md

   - ![photo](/assets/Pasted%20image%2020241220103151.png)

 - In my case, I will use `/dev/vda` disk.
-You can use `cfisk` to create partitions on the disk.
+You can use `cfdisk` to create partitions on the disk.
 You can do this by running the following command:

     ```bash